RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup chromium Unraid.md

 - **Default Value**: (None)
 - **Access Mode**: Read/Write
 - **Description**:
   Specifies the directory for storing downloads made through the Chromium browser.
 By default, downloads are saved inside the Docker container at `/mnt/config/Downloads`, but this can be mapped to a custom path on the array for easier access.
-For example, on the host system, downloads can be stored in a directory like `/mnt/user/downloads_array/chromium/`.
+For example, on the host system, downloads can be stored in a directory like `/mnt/user/downloads_array/chromium/` this is just a sample path; use one that fits your setup.

 ### Access the Chromium WebUI at:
 - **`<your-device-IP>:<port>/`**